Skip to main content

 Program Entry Year: 2023

-Kyungho Seong is a second-year PhD student in the lab of Professor Tom Bozza.
-Originally from Seoul, South Korea, he completed his BS in Biological Sciences at Seoul National University.
-With a longstanding interest in neuroscience and computational approaches, Kyungho’s research focuses on elucidating the genetic basis of diverse neuronal lineages during neurogenesis in the olfactory system and investigating mechanisms underlying olfactory gene choice.
-His work leverages single-cell transcriptomics and mouse genetics.
+I am a second-year PhD student in the lab of Professor Tom Bozza.
+Originally from Seoul, South Korea, I completed my BS in Biological Sciences at Seoul National University.
+With a longstanding interest in neuroscience and computational approaches, my research focuses on elucidating the genetic basis of diverse neuronal lineages during neurogenesis in the olfactory system and investigating mechanisms underlying olfactory gene choice.
+My work leverages single-cell transcriptomics and mouse genetics.